zyaaa-ux/ROSA-Tuning/README.md

 ## Update · 2025-10-22

-- We have fixed several critical bugs and logical errors in QKV-ROSA discovered yesterday, along with optimizing the overall codebase.
+- We have fixed several critical bugs and logical errors in QKV-ROSA yesterday, along with optimizing the overall codebase.
 The latest version of QKV-ROSA now runs faster while delivering significantly improved performance.

 - The vocab sizes of QK and V have been decoupled, allowing you to configure them independently.